Days, Months and Seasons

 • Autumn: The time for reaping and harvesting the main crops of the year.
 The old English name for this season of 'harvest' was replaced by the Latin autumnus in the 16th century.
 Also known as 'fall' in the USA, as this is the time the temperature falls and leaves fall from the trees.
 (You've probably noticed that already.)

-As mentioned earlier, these mythical and pagan ideas have absolutely no meaning to a monotheistic believer like a Christian.
+These mythical and pagan ideas have absolutely no meaning to a monotheistic believer like a Christian.
 The Christian doesn't care one iota that his months are named after 12 mythical gods, when they could easily be named after the 12 Apostles.
 Neither does he care that the four seasons are agriculturally related and not consecrated to the four evangelists.

 And that is very fortunate for the rest of the world.